Windows 11 NVMe Not Detected? Top Ways to Fix It Now!

 Solutions for NVMe not showing up in Disk Management

-The another situation is that your NVMe SSD not showing up in Disk Management.
+Another situation is that your NVMe SSD not showing up in Disk Management.
 To satisfy your needs, you can follow the listed two methods to tackle this issue.

-Method 1.
+Solution 1.
 Update NVMe SSD driver

 Outdated NVMe drivers may cause problems with NVMe SSD not showing up in Disk Management.
 You can try to update it to solve this issue.

-1. Right-click the Start button and select Device ManagerDisk drives, right click on the NVMe SSD and select Update driver.
+1. Right-click the Start button and select Device Manager>Disk drives, right click on the NVMe SSD and select Update driver.

 2. Tap Search automatically for updated driver software and wait for the process to complete.
 If there are any updates available, tap the Update button and restart your computer.